emmaroche/assignment1-emmaroche/movies/README.md

 + There is a 'Similar movies' clickable button under the movie cards, where it bringd you to a page that displays pictures and names of movies that are similar to the movie clicked on.

-+ There is a rating filter added to the filter card where it will only show the movies on that page with the ratings matching or higher than the number you enter.
++ There is a new rating filter card added under the original filter card where it will only show the movies on that page with the ratings matching or higher than the number you enter.

 + Instead of click a 'more info' button on the movies card, I have made it so you can just click on the movie image and it will bring you to the movie details page.

-+ You can now see the Cast pictures and names and characters they played as, under the more details section of the movies.
++ You can now see the Cast pictures, their names and the characters they played in the movie, under the more details section of the movies.

 + When you click on a cast member it will bring you to a page where it shows their biography and a scrollable section with more pictures of the actor/actress.

-+ I have added a scrollable grid to the pictures on the left of the screen on the movies details page via the templateMoviePage.
++ I have added a scrollable imageList to the movie posters on the left of the screen on the movies details page.

-+ I have added a new movie icon image to the filter card.

 + I have changed the header, similar movies button and filter card background colour to primary blue.

 + I changed the presentation of the movie release date and movie rating on the movie cards.

-+ I added a home button icon beside the 'tmdb client' title where you can click to retutn to the home page no matter what page you are on, this is to prevent having to click through mulitple back arrows to get back to the home page if you are a few pages deep into something.

 + I added responsive UI components such as ImageLists and Grids to the sections that didn't have these responsive features previosuly and to the sections I newly added to make the app responsive.

++ I made the movie cards wider so now only 3/4 movie cards are shown in a row instead of 5.

 ## Setup requirements.